nboboshko/nboboshko.github.io/_pages/research.md

 ## The Labor Market Outcomes of WWI Veterans: Positive Results Despite Limited Support

-## Works in Progress
-Does Debt Lead to Crime?
-Exploiting Variation from Prisoners Voluntary Unemployment (with Stan Veuger)
+## Does Debt Lead to Crime?
+Exploiting Variation from Prisoners "Voluntary" Unemployment (with Stan Veuger)